akbar-q/Embedded-Programming/6-DOF ESP Arm/README.md

 - Some steps may repeat the same angle for certain servos if they do not move during that step.
 - The rotary claw and gripper (claw) are only actuated during pick and drop actions.
 - The actual code may use the same value for multiple servos in some steps for simplicity.

 ---

+## No-Sensor Version (Simulation & Development)

+If you do not have a VL53L0X sensor available, you can use the **no-sensor version** of the code (`6DOFArm-NoSensor`) for simulation, testing, and development.
+This version allows you to verify servo wiring, test movement sequences, and develop your arm's mechanics without requiring any sensor hardware.

+### How It Works

+- The no-sensor code removes all references to the VL53L0X sensor.
+- The arm continuously runs through the full pick-and-place sequence in a loop, moving the servos through the same angles as the sensor-triggered version.
+- This is useful for:
+  - Mechanical testing and calibration
+  - Demonstrating the arm's motion
+  - Developing and debugging servo wiring and movement logic

+### Usage

+1. Open `6DOFArm-NoSensor` in the Arduino IDE.
+2. Upload it to your ESP32 board.
+3. The arm will automatically and repeatedly perform the pick-and-place sequence, moving through all programmed positions.
+4. You do **not** need to connect the VL53L0X sensor for this version.

+### Example Sequence

+The no-sensor code will move the servos through the following steps:

+1. **Move all axes to initial position**
+2. **Move to pick position**
+3. **Pick object (lower arm, close gripper)**
+4. **Return to initial position with object**
+5. **Drop object (lower arm, open gripper)**
+6. **Return to start position**

+Each step uses the same servo angles as shown in the [Path Plan Table](#path-plan-table).

+### When to Use

+- When you do not have a VL53L0X sensor available.
+- For simulation in environments where sensor input is not possible.
+- For initial development, calibration, or demonstration purposes.

+---

+**Tip:**
+Once you have verified your servo wiring and arm mechanics with the no-sensor version, you can switch to the main code with sensor integration for full functionality.

+---